Classification and Blocks in Periodic Table

 d-block: Elements in which the last electron enters any one of the five d orbitals of their respective penultimate shells.
 Since the d subshell has five d orbitals, which can accommodate ten electrons so there are 10 groups in the periodic table. they show a transition (change) from the most electropositive s-block elements to the least electropositive p-block elements.
 So they are called Transition Elements.
 They are all metals, form colored compounds or ions, and show variable oxidation states and valencies, paramagnetism, and catalytic properties.

 Group 3 – 12

-Since properties of these elements are midway between s and p block.
+Since the properties of these elements are midway between the s and p blocks.
 They are called Transition Elements.
-An incomplete d-subshell in the atom or its stable ion is a pre – Condition for Transition Elements.
+An incomplete d-subshell in the atom or its stable ion is a pre–condition for Transition Elements.

 f-Block elements (Inner-transition Series): Lanthanoids characterized by the filling of 4 f-orbitals, are the elements following lanthanum from 58Ce to 71 Actinoids characterized by filling of 5f-orbitals, are the elements the following actinium from 70Th to 103Lr.
 The characteristic outer electronic configuration is (n-2) f1-14 (n-1) d0-1 ns2.
 Classification and Blocks in Periodic Table